soup-bowl/opensim-sandbox/README.md

 ### I'm not able to run commands in the OpenSimulator prompt

+(In most instances, [wait-for-it][wfi] has been added to the buils to stop this situation from happening).

 You are able to attach a shell to the current entrypoint, but so far this doesn't seem to work for me.
 You can 'cheese' this process by adding [screen][screen], allowing you to 'resume' the actively running session.
 To do this, replace the entrypoint in the Dockerfile to this:

 ```